 The built-in speakers are weak and not very loud; however, like the Acer H5382BD, it has an audio out port to plug in external speakers or soundbar.
 This easily fixed negative qualities and the ongoing list of positive components make this projector our favorite on the list.

 The Epson EX5280 XGA offers 3800 lumens of brightness and XGA (1024 x 768) resolution.
 This projector is very similar to the Epson projector on the list.
 Connecting to this projector is possible through HDMI, wireless, USB, VGA, and RCA.
 It is portable and has an easy setup.
 Automatic vertical Keystone and manual horizontal Keystone make focusing the projector more accurate.

-Much like ViewSonic, Epson offers a distance calculator to calculate the projector’s distance for the desired picture size.
-If you plan to connect to this projector using HDMI, USB, RCA, or VGA, we think this projector would be great for the classroom.
+Like ViewSonic, Epson offers a distance calculator to calculate the projector’s distance for the desired picture size.
+We think this projector would be great for the classroom if you plan to connect to this projector using HDMI, USB, RCA, or VGA.

-This is our second favorite projector on the list because of its professional quality.
+This is our second favorite high quality projector on the list.
 Another positive aspect of this projector is the color.
 It has highly detailed visuals, brighter white and deeper blacks.
 If you use many videos or include brightly colored images in presentations, this projector is a great fit.
 It has flexible installation and vertical keystone correction (+/- 40°).
 However, there is no horizontal keystone correction.

 We love the Kensington lock for security purposes.
 Whether you mount this projector to the ceiling or a cart, having the lock will make it hard for theft.
 This is the most expensive projector on the list because of all the professional components offered.
 Like Epson, Optoma offers a 90-day lamp warranty; Optoma also offers one-year parts and a labor-limited warranty.